Family of billionaire and son lost on Titanic sub were aboard support ship

 Missing Titanic submarine: What happened to the Titan tourist submersible?

-The family of the British billionaire and teenage son who died aboard the Titanic sub were on its mother ship on the surface when the tragedy struck.
+The family of the British billionaire and teenager who died aboard the Titanic sub were on its mother ship on the surface when the tragedy struck.

 Suleman Dawood, 19, and his father Shahzada, were among the five people aboard the OceanGate Titan submersible who died during a “catastrophic implosion” as it descended to the wreck of the ocean liner in the Atlantic Ocean last week.